Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

-There are lots of interesting relationships displayed here, but we would like to focus on a few that provide interesting information to the question at hand and test our hypothesized confounders: Age and Building Class.
+There are lots of interesting relationships displayed here, but we would like to focus on a few that provide interesting information to the question at hand and allow us to test our hypothesized confounders: Age and Building Class.

 ### Age

-First, examining the distribution of Age by green and non-green buildings, it’s clear that green buildings do tend to be younger.
+First, examining the distribution of Age by green and non-green buildings, it is clear that green buildings do tend to be younger.

 ![](STA-380-Part-2-Exercises_Combined_files/figure-markdown_github/unnamed-chunk-8-1.png)